Nemester/check-nakivo/README.md

 - No official API is used (Reason: Licensing)
 - Each check follows a single responsibility principle.
 - Credentials are passed via CLI and should be protected via file permissions.
+- The monitoring user must have the necessary permissions to use the nakivo CLI

 ---